-On-Premise Storage, however, poses many challenges, especially when the amount of produced data keeps outgrowing the on-premise capabilities to store it all.
+On-Premise Storage, however, poses many challenges, especially when the amount of produced data keeps outgrowing the on-premise storage capabilities.

-Cloud storage not only solves this storage issue, but also simplified things like collaboration, accessibility and sharing.
-Here are some of its main purposes 👇:
+Cloud storage not only solves this storage issue, but also simplifies things like collaboration, accessibility and sharing.

 - 24/7 access to data.